Carlson Global Institute Scholarships

-- *Business in Dublin is a semester-length joint program between CGI and LAC, and student participants should follow the deadlines within the "UG Fellowship Review (LAC PROGRAMS)" column of the table below.
+- *Business in Dublin and Business in Barcelona are semester-length joint programs between CGI and LAC, and student participants should follow the deadlines within the "UG Fellowship Review (LAC PROGRAMS)" column of the table below.

 Notifications will be sent by the 1st of the following month, or the following weekday if the 1st falls on a weekend or holiday.

 |Deadline||Need-Based Scholarship Review||UG Fellowship Review (CGI PROGRAMS)||UG Fellowship Review (LAC PROGRAMS)||UG Fellowship Awards Available|